Carlos Bernard: Career

-At the Mark Taper Forum in Los Angeles, he performed in Scenes From an Execution, with Frank Langella.
+At the Mark Taper Forum in Los Angeles, he performed in Scenes from an Execution, with Frank Langella.

 Bernard has made guest appearances on Walker, Texas Ranger, Burn Notice, F/X: The Series, Babylon 5, and Silk Stalkings and appeared as a regular on the daytime soap opera, The Young and the Restless.
 He has appeared in the feature films Alien Raiders, Vegas, City of Dreams, The Killing Jar, and the short film The Colonel's Last Flight.

 Personal life

-Bernard speaks fluent Spanish, Russian, and German.
+Bernard speaks fluent Spanish, Russian, English, and German.

 Bernard has been married to actress Tessie Santiago since 2013.
 They have a son born in August 2018.
 He also has one child, who was born in August 2003, with ex-wife Sharisse Baker.
 He is friends with Kiefer Sutherland, Reiko Aylesworth and Mary Lynn Rajskub, with whom he starred in 24.